ecostarsorg/ecostarsorg.github.io/careers/full-stack.md

 ## 👥 The team
 We are a super small team (<10 plus Bola the greyhound) for now.

-Bola the greyhound
+Meet Bola the greyhound

 ![Bola in the office](/images/Bola-01.jpeg){:height="350px"}
 ![Bola smiling](/images/Bola-02.jpeg){:height="350px"}

 ## 📝 The hiring process

-Send us an email with your CV to careers@ecostars.org and let us know what's driving you to join Ecostars.
+Send us an email with your CV to [careers@ecostars.org](mailto:careers@ecostars.org) and let us know what's driving you to join Ecostars.

 The interview will be handled by our Tech and Product team:
 - An initial video call with our CTO and CPO